 Evan's Story

 Evan joined Watsi on July 25th, 2013.
-Seven years ago, Evan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Evan's most recent donation traveled 8,200 miles to support Molly, a 50-year-old farmer from Uganda, to fund a life-changing hysterectomy.
+Eight years ago, Evan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Evan's most recent donation traveled 8,500 miles to support Harrison, a 53-year-old father from Kenya, to fund surgery to repair his broken leg so he can return to work without pain.

 Impact